 The surrounding area around his house is now a live exhibit.
 On one of the images there is a pump to pull water from the ground and many cacti and wild flowers.
 I bought a couple of stamps and cards at the tourist office, but then ended up keeping them because they were so beautiful.
 The postman has lived in the village for 25 years, having been the postman ever since.
 He has not regretted moving there at all and he recommended I move too.
 It was so tranquil and friendly – I was almost ready to stay.

-Watch the video below to check out Judge Roy Bean’s house and Read about Sabine, my next stop, in the following article.
+Watch the video below to check out Judge Roy Bean’s house and to see the full Texas road trip.